How to File an Iowa LLC or Corporation Amendment

 Step 1: Determine if you need to amend your Articles of Incorporation

 In Iowa, the Articles of Incorporation is the form that officially creates your LLC.
 Until you file this paperwork, your company doesn’t officially exist.
-The state requires each business to draft their own articles, but your form needs to include:
+The state requires each business to draft its own articles, but your form needs to include:

 • Name of your corporation